A reminder of some definitions

 - Free variable: a variable that is not bound is

-express properties.
-Predicates have an arity, which is the
+to properties.
+Predicates have an arity, which is the number of

-number of symbolic terms that they require to make a
+symbolic terms that they require to make a well-formed formula;

 - Sound Argument: a valid argument with true